-- 1.6.3.1 The laboratory shall have a documented procedure describing ongoing DOC.
-The analyst(s) shall demonstrate ongoing capability by meeting the quality control requirements of the method, laboratory SOP, client specifications, and/or this Standard.
-It is the responsibility of the laboratory to document that other approaches to ongoing DOC are adequate. - 1.6.3.2 This ongoing demonstration may include one of the following or by performing another initial DOC. - a) Analysis of one sample or clean matrix that is fortified with a known quantity of the target organism, with results meeting the laboratory acceptance criteria for accuracy and, where applicable to the testing technique, also meeting the observational details expected for the presumptive, confirmed and completed phases defined in the method. - b) Analysis of one sample in duplicate for each target organism and test, with results meeting the laboratory acceptance criterion for precision. - Acceptable results for one-single-blind proficiency test sample for target organisms in each field of accreditation. - d) Performance of an alternate adequate procedure for the field of accreditation, the procedure and acceptance criteria being documented in the laboratory's quality system. - A documented process of analyst review using QC samples.
-QC samples can be reviewed to identify patterns for individuals or groups of analysts and determine if corrective action or retraining is necessary; or - f) if a) through e) are not technically feasible, then analysis of real-world samples with results within a predefined acceptance criteria (as defined by the laboratory or method) shall be performed.
+- 1.6.3.1 The laboratory shall have a documented procedure describing ongoing DOC that includes how the laboratory will identify data associated with ongoing DOCs.
+The analyst(s) shall demonstrate ongoing capability by routinely meeting the quality control requirements of the method, laboratory SOP, client specifications, and/or this Standard.
+If the method has not been performed by the analyst in a twelve (12) month period, an Initial DOC (1.6.2) shall be performed.
+It is the responsibility of the laboratory to document that other approaches to ongoing DOC are adequate. - 1.6.3.2 This ongoing demonstration may include one of the following or by performing another initial DOC. - a.
+Analysis of one sample or clean matrix that is fortified with a known quantity of the target organism, with results meeting the laboratory acceptance criteria for accuracy and, where applicable to the testing technique, also meeting the observational details expected for the presumptive, confirmed and completed phases defined in the method. - b.
+Analysis of one sample in duplicate for each target organism and test, with results meeting the laboratory acceptance criterion for precision. - c.
+Acceptable results for one-single-blind proficiency test sample for target organisms in each field of accreditation. - d.
+Performance of an alternate adequate procedure for the field of accreditation, the procedure and acceptance criteria being documented in the laboratory's quality system.

+- e.
+A documented process of reviewing QC samples performed by an analyst or groups of analysts relative to the quality control requirements of the method, laboratory SOP, client specifications, and/or this Standard.
+This review can be used to identify patterns for individuals or groups of analysts and determine if corrective action or retraining is necessary; or - f.
+If a) through e) are not technically feasible, then analysis of real-world samples with results within predefined acceptance criteria (as defined by the laboratory or method) shall be performed.